 Virginia Farm Bureau Federation’s producer membership governs the organization, and its members determine where we stand on specific issues.
 An issue position process begins at the grassroots level by engaging farmers to be active in the discussion within their local membership and work toward a consensus at the state level in developing Farm Bureau's position.
-The policies represente/Portals/FBA/images/membership-at-work/blue-wood-texture.pngd by the VFBF governmental relations team and reinforced by personal contacts from our farmer members.
+The policies represented by VFBF are reinforced by personal contacts from our farmer members.

 Virginia Farm Bureau Federation is the state’s largest farm organization, with 35,870 producer member families.
 Farm Bureau is a voluntary, non-governmental organization wholly owned and controlled by its members and financed by membership dues.